Some resistant non-theists, upon coming to belief, would immediately reject loving relationship.

-Some non-theists would just form a perpetually improper relationship with God if, in their current state, they suddenly believed and even entered into a kind of relationship with God.
-For example, a relationship where…
+Some non-theists would just form a perpetually improper relationship with God.
+If, in their current state, they suddenly believed and even entered into a kind of relationship with God.

 • …the human rejects moral transformation